Lundalogik/LimeBootstrapAppStore/README.md

 #LIME Bootstrap AppStore

-This repo contains all apps avaible for LIME Bootstrap.
+This repo contains all apps available for LIME Bootstrap.
 The appstore itself can be found [here](http://limebootstrap.lundalogik.com/web/appstore/index.html)

-##Buildning apps
+##Building apps
 Check out the [manual page](http://limebootstrap.lundalogik.com/web/manual/buildingApps/)

-##Commiting an app
+##Committing an app
-Any app commited, containing a valid `app.json`-file will automatically be added to the AppStore.
-As soon as you visit the AppStore a complete rebuild will be trigged and your app should show up.
+Any app committed, containing a valid `app.json`-file will automatically be added to the AppStore.
+As soon as you visit the AppStore, a complete rebuild will be trigged, and your app should show up.
 The purpose of the `app.json`-file is to provide information about the app, versioning and installation.

-A commit is done by pushing a new folder, cotaining an app, to this repo.
+A commit is done by pushing a new folder, containing an app, to this repo.
 If you are a member of the Lundalogik organisation you can simply push it to master.
 Otherwise use a pull request.

-__VARNING:__ Committing an invalid `app.json` may cause the appstore to crash.
+__WARNING:__ Committing an invalid `app.json` may cause the appstore to crash.
 Take an extra look before committing.
 If something goes bad, just fix your json and the appstore should recover all by itself.

 __NOTE:__ The `app.json` powers the versioning system of the app.
 When you raise a version number an automatic message will be shown to all users of the app, with debug enabled, asking them to update.